Teh – meaning “tea” in many Southeast Asian regions.

 Besides Teh People, she is the founder of Project 40 Collective, a pan-Asian interdisciplinary artist collective, managing editor at LooseLeaf Magazine and co-founder at TACLA.
 She holds an MA in English, Diaspora and Transnational Studies from the University of Toronto.

-Her research and creative practices explores intersectional histories, counter-archivals, translations, traversals, and grief.
+Her research and creative practices explores memory, counter-archivals, translations, traversals, and grief.

 She is one-half of jabs, a creative duo that also includes Abby Ho.

 Her work has been featured in publications such as SineTheta, GUTS Magazine, The Spectatorial and Panorama Journal, Softblow, and the Hart House Review.
 She is the author two chapbooks: boke, published by wordsonpages in 2017, and If A Carp Dreams Of The Milky Way, published with Penrose Press in 2019.

 Teh People Studio works in Tkaronto, Mohawk meaning “the place in the water where the trees are standing”.